So, you’re looking for a web designer near you. It can be a minefield if you don’t know what to look for.

 Create a mood board.

 Mood boards are an excellent starting point for a range of projects, particularly something visual like web design.
 Your mood board can be physical (on paper) or digital.
 Either way, it gives you a chance to hash some ideas out and should make everything smoother.
 Start with colours and visuals because these will be the most striking parts of your site.
-Build from there to include things like fonts and graphics, including different examples so you’ve got options in the future.
+Build from there to include things like fonts and graphics, including different examples, so you’ve got options in the future.
 Get enough information so that you can choose, but not too much that you overload your designer with ideas.

-Of course, next comes budget.
+Of course, next comes the budget.
 There are two ways to go about this: pick your price and work to it, or do some research.
 This is why planning helps because you can then contact several web designers with your basic needs, and they can provide you with some estimates.
 Obviously, don’t always go with the cheapest, or in fact the most expensive.
 Use price as a starting point, and then investigate some of their previous work.
-Also, you can expect the web design project to cost more than you think, so if you’re just setting a budget before you start, I’d recommend making it at least 10% higher than what you originally decided.
+Also, you can expect the web design project to cost more than you think, so if you’re just setting a budget before you start, I’d recommend making it at least 10% higher than what you initially decided.